 Big mile earnings with partner Citi® cards

-As a cardholder of Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®, you’ll receive 60,000 bonus miles after spending $3,000 in purchases within the first 3 months of account opening.
-(That’s typically enough to cover a round-trip flight anywhere in North America.)
+As a cardholder of Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®, you will receive 50,000 AAdvantage® bonus miles after spending $2,500 in purchases within the first 3 months of account opening.

-And with its more premier counterpart, Citi® / AAdvantage® Executive World Elite™ Mastercard®, you can get 50,000 bonus miles after spending $5,000 in purchases in the first 3 months of account opening.
+And with its more premier counterpart, Citi® / AAdvantage® Executive World Elite™ MasterCard®, you can get 50,000 American Airlines AAdvantage® bonus miles after spending $5,000 in purchases in the first 3 months of account opening.

 From cardholders in the last year